mistakia/record-app/README.md

 *Note: This repo is the React & React Native UI for [Record Node](https://github.com/mistakia/record-node).*

-Record is a proof of concept immutable distributed system for managing a music collection.
+Record is a proof of concept immutable distributed system for audio files.
 Built entirely on [IPFS](https://github.com/ipfs/js-ipfs), user data is stored in a [scuttlebot](http://scuttlebot.io/)-esque immutable log via [IPFS-Log](https://github.com/orbitdb/ipfs-log) & [OrbitDB](https://github.com/orbitdb/orbit-db).
 Bootstraping/peer discovery is done via [bitboot](https://github.com/tintfoundation/bitboot).

 At it's core, the application intends to be a media library management & playback system akin to [beets](https://github.com/beetbox/beets) with the ability to join various sources of music like [tomahawk player](https://github.com/tomahawk-player/tomahawk).
 By building everything on top of IPFS, it can become a connected network of libraries, opening the door to many other possibilities (i.e. distributed version of soundcloud & musicbrainz), while still being entirely distributed and thus being able to function permanently.